-Program Information for Summer 2018
+Program Information for Summer 2020

-This REU program is supported by an award from the U.S. National Science Foundation (Award # 1559844) to Western Washington University as part of the Research Experiences for Undergraduates Program.
-The primary purpose of the REU program at WWU is to provide undergraduate students with an international research experience employing quantitative and qualitative social science methodologies.
+This REU program is supported by an award from the U.S. National Science Foundation (Award # 1852411) to Western Washington University as part of the Research Experiences for Undergraduates Program.
+The primary purpose of this REU program is to teach students about social science research and to enhance their learning through an applied research project in Rwanda.
 The REU program is coordinated by Dr. Seth Feinberg from the Department of Sociology and Dr. Hilary Schwandt from Fairhaven College.
-Applications are open to all undergraduate students that meet the eligibility requirements listed below.
-An emphasis will be placed on admitting students who may not otherwise have research opportunities available to them at their undergraduate institution.
+Participants will also work alongside Rwandan faculty and student colleagues from partner universities in Rwanda.
+Students will learn about research methods prior to conducting research collaboratively in Rwanda and then write up the results of the work for eventual publication.

 To be eligible for the WWU REU program, you must:

-- be a U.S. citizen or permanent resident
+- be a U.S. citizen, U.S. national, or permanent resident

 - be a full-time student at a university, college, or community college

 - be a respectful visitor in a foreign country

-- be available between June 10 and August 15, 2018 for the face-to-face portion of the program
+- be available between June 15 and August 15, 2020 for the face-to-face portion of the program

+Click the link above.
 Please follow all directions on the application form.
 Direct questions to email@example.com.